shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 ```

 Now, Let us code the entry points one by one.

 #### Minting NFT
-Mint function will be used for minting new NFTs.
-We firstly verify the amount at which the minter wants to sell this NFT is positive.
+The mint function is used for minting new NFTs.
+We first verify the amount at which the minter wants to sell this NFT is positive.
-Then we will call our token contract, by inter contract calling.
-Once the intercontract call is made we will update our data bigmap.
+Then we call our token contract, by inter-contract calling.
+Once the inter contract call is made we update our data big map.
 Here, We are sending metadata to the `Token` contract.

-We will add a new token in our bigmap and set the holder as the contract, author as the sender, amount at which this will be sold as the input parameter `amount` and `collectable` True.
+We add a new token in our big map and set the holder as the contract, author as the sender, amount at which this will be sold as the input parameter `amount` and `collectable` True.

 ```python
     @sp.entry_point
     def mint(self, params):